Also, 8 ways to combat the most common spending triggers that Moms face

 One of the marketer’s best tricks is to tell us we need something for our kids (dirty scoundrels!)
 I have totally fallen prey to this, as I want my little one to have everything she needs.
 So if you see people telling you that you need XYZ to keep your kiddo entertained then I am calling BS!
 Here are 30 free & cheap ways that you can keep your kids entertained, happy & engaged!

-How to take charge of your spending triggers
+How to take charge of your emotional spending

 Earlier I talked about questions to ask yourself to analyze your purchase.
 Question three asked, “How could I have handled it differently?”
 Let’s go through some common ways to stop a spending trigger right in its track!